People’s Emergency Briefing – film show

 – so every household in the country hears the same evidence – as the first step towards the urgent, large-scale response now needed.

-Further details on the campaign – www.nebriefing.org
+Further details on the general campaign – www.nebriefing.org

 Establish the evidence base